Did You Know...?

 If you apply in branch, one of our loan officers will complete the application form with you.
 This will include basic information such as personal details, income status, and expenditure details.
 If you apply online, you will complete the form yourself – this usually takes between 3 and 5 minutes.
 You will then need to submit your bank statements online through our secure portal.

 Your application will then be assessed.
-If your application is approved, the loan funds will be paid into your bank account within 2 working days from the date we receive your signed paperwork.
+If your application is approved, the loan funds will be paid into your bank account after we have received your signed paperwork.

 6. I already have a Scotcash loan, when can I apply for another loan?